-The purpose of the event and this article is to get trees planted for koalas on private land – urgently.
+The purpose of our community information events and this article is to get trees planted for koalas on private land – urgently.

-This event and the data presented are specific to the You Yangs / Little River / Western Plains region of Victoria, but much of it will be relevant to other regions.
+These community events were held on 15 November 2018 (Little River) and 28 November 2019 (Balliang).
+The presentation is set out below.
+The data presented are specific to the You Yangs / Little River / Western Plains region of Victoria, but much of it will be relevant to other regions.
 See below for a list of other organisations doing koala tree planting.

 We acknowledge the Traditional Owners of the land we live, work and plant koala trees on – the Wathaurong People.

 The presentation is in two parts: background information about the local koala population of the You Yangs region; then information about what Koala Clancy Foundation do and how everyone can get involved.

 Koala Clancy Foundation is a not for profit registered charity.
 Koala Clancy Foundation takes action to ensure wild koalas have a future in our region.
 Our solutions are based on 20 years of wild koala research conducted & funded by social enterprise Echidna Walkabout Nature Tours.

 Its urgent that we act now to save local koalas.

 Koala numbers halved in the 10 years to 2017.

 The Millenium Drought caused a rapid decline of koalas in its 12th, 13th & 14th year.
 We lost one third of our koala population in the summer of 2009/2010.